 To clear up what's going on, let us now take a closer look at the effects that inflatable suits and bodybags produce.
 One main effect of such equipment is that it shields the person inside more or less entirely from all external impressions, and by sweating it causes a warm and humid feeling.

-When we ignore prejudiced mockers against such "full- body condoms", but stay in a common psychological view, then it can doubtlessly be argued with regarding many of these things as tools for creating sensorial conditions to remind people back into a quasi- embryonic mental state of security.
+When we ignore prejudiced mockers against such "full body condoms" but stay in a common psychological view, then it can be doubtlessly argued with regarding many of these things as tools for creating sensorial conditions to remind people back into a quasi- embryonic mental state of security.
 Therapies basing on such principles are said to have many positive, harmonizing effects, and already many books have been written about this topic (though I won't discuss this more detailedly here).
 Transpersonal psychology found out that the psychological trauma of a hard and painful birth seems to be even one of the major factors those determine whether a person will later tend to abuse brutality for solving conflicts; by consciously processing the trauma of their own hard birth later, such men can be freed from these dangerous tendencies again.
-A technology that enables human beings to re-realize the conditions of embryonic states and their own (possibly hard) birth is therefore in no way anything bad or "pervert", but in the opposite a very valuable contribution to the development of the man and the human race.
+A technology that enables human beings to re-realize the conditions of embryonic states and their own (possibly hard) birth is therefore in no way anything bad or "pervert", but in the opposite a very valuable contribution to the development of the human race.

 But as soon I saw such equipment on Mr.Blowup's